subquery/documentation/docs/quickstart/quickstart_chains/polkadot-humanode.md

-# Polkadot Quick Start (Humanode)
+# Polkadot/Substrate Quick Start (Humanode)

 ## Goals

 This quick guide aims to adapt the standard starter project and index all transfers, bioauthenitcation events, and online validator nodes from Humanode chain.
+Humanode is a standalone Substrate chain, but the same process applies to is as a normal Polkadot parachain or relaychain.

 ::: warning Important
 Before we begin, ensure that you have initialized your project using the steps in the [Start Here](../quickstart.md) section.